stuartpb/barfspace/content/739a91f4-cafa-414a-80ea-fefa66acd95b.md

 # Stuartup / Unusual Studio, But It's Local

-So, this note's going to be my central point of operations for this whole consultancy thing I'm currently pursuing, and other places I'm looking for work.
+So, this note's going to be my central point of operations for this whole consultancy thing I'm currently pursuing, which is part of [my overall quest to be self-sustaining][job] (which this originally encapsulated - if you're seeing a link to this page, you probably need to go up a scope).

+[job]: 8f63bba6-1b90-484d-a51c-1bc74fccd3d8.md

 ## Subnotes for offering tutorship